Human Development Counseling (HDC)

 HDC 511.
 Theories of Counseling.
 3 Hours.

 A study of major counseling theories including existential, humanistic, psychodynamic, cognitive, behavioral, systemic, and other related approaches to counseling.
-Course Information: Prerequisite: HDC 501 or concurrent enrollment.
+Course Information: Prerequisites: HDC 501 or concurrent enrollment.
 Students receiving a grade of C+ or lower must repeat this course.

 HDC 512.
 Prepracticum.
 3 Hours.

 Focuses on intensive laboratory practice of a basic sequence of listening and other skills with attention to advanced relationship skills, case interpretation, and evaluation skills.
-Course Information: Prerequisite: HDC 501 or concurrent enrollment; and HDC 511 or concurrent enrollment.
+Course Information: Prerequisites: HDC 501 or concurrent enrollment; and HDC 511 or concurrent enrollment.
 Students receiving a grade of C+ or lower must repeat this course.

 HDC 513.
 Group Counseling.
 3 Hours.

 Examines group development, dynamics, theory, approaches, and leadership styles.
 Laboratory experience included.
-Course Information: Prerequisite: HDC 501, HDC 511, and HDC 512.
+Course Information: Prerequisites: HDC 501, HDC 511, and HDC 512.
 Students receiving a grade of C+ or lower must repeat this course.

 HDC 515.
 Multicultural Counseling.
 3 Hours.

 Literature and research on counseling services for persons of culturally diverse backgrounds, focusing on treatments that are indigenous to minority clients; cross-cultural dimensions of the counseling relationship; and approaches, techniques, and interventions applicable to the mental health needs of minority clients.
-Course Information: Prerequisite: HDC 501 or concurrent.
+Course Information: Prerequisites: HDC 501 or concurrent.

 HDC 521.
 Developmental Counseling.
 3 Hours.